Kentucky State Capitol: People who have lain in state in the Rotunda

+Not included on this list is governor Martha Layne Collins, who died in November 2025.
+Due to the capitol's closure for renovations, Collin's lay in state and had her funeral conducted in the old state capitol building.

 Security

 The Capitol used to be completely open during normal business hours, and local residents often used the marble hallways for exercise (the Frankfort equivalent of "mall walking").
 Currently, anyone without proper state credentials must go through a metal detector.
 Security for the complex is provided by officers from the Facilities Security Branch of the Kentucky State Police along with specifically assigned state troopers.